mossdet/mlops-dlp/README.md

 # MLOps Learning Project

-This repository contains a comprehensive MLOps (Machine Learning Operations) learning project covering the essential components of machine learning deployment and management in production environments.
+This repository contains an MLOps learning project showcasing the essential components of machine learning deployment and management in production environments.

 ## 📚 Table of Contents